grettke/help/help.md

     (setq org-html-checkbox-type 'unicode)
     ```

     You may display syntax highlighting for code in source blocks.
-I don&rsquo;t.
+I don't.

     ```emacs-lisp
     (setq org-src-fontify-natively nil)
     ```

     When edit mode is exited, the option exists to automatically remove empty opening and closed lines for the source block.
 Never do this.
 The thing is that I forgot why.
-When I was working on a recent analysis with R there was a space appearing in the opening and closing line of the source block that didn&rsquo;t appear in the source editing buffer.
+When I was working on a recent analysis with R there was a space appearing in the opening and closing line of the source block that didn't appear in the source editing buffer.
 That surprised me.
-I am sure that I&rsquo;ve forgotten why this is the case.
-I don&rsquo;t like it because you add a bunch of empty lines in the source buffer for every source block.
+I am sure that I've forgotten why this is the case.
+I don't like it because you add a bunch of empty lines in the source buffer for every source block.
 With that in mind I will enable this feature and try it out again.

     ```emacs-lisp
     (setq org-src-strip-leading-and-trailing-blank-lines t)
     ```

     The source block buffer may be configured to appear in a few different places.
 For a while I really liked `reorganize-frame` because sometimes you want to be able to see the code you are editing in edition to the rest of the document.
 At least that is what I am telling myself.
 Once I learned you could change it I realized that 1 I should have asked if it could be changed and 2 I should have changed it.
-The flow that I&rsquo;ve got configured here is that you are either in the source document where code blocks are not highlighted or you are in the source block so you are editing in a buffer that is full-fledged HELP.
+The flow that I've got configured here is that you are either in the source document where code blocks are not highlighted or you are in the source block so you are editing in a buffer that is full-fledged HELP.
 That is the best way so you can focus completely on each task at hand in the ideal mode for that task.
 Anything else results in distractions and errors.

     ```emacs-lisp
     (setq org-src-window-setup 'current-window)
     ```

     Org-Mode has a really nice feature that hitting `C-c C-c` will generally just do the *right thing*.
 It is really nice.
 That feature extends to source blocks of course.
 Ironically I had a typo here, typing *of curse* instead of *of course*.
 The thing is that you really, really need to develop a personal workflow, and then configure the tool to enable it.
 The more I learn about Org-Mode, the more leery I am about making it really easy to evaluate code.
-I want it to be a really, really specific and decided action to evaluate a code block, so don&rsquo;t make it so easy as `C-c C-c`.
+I want it to be a really, really specific and decided action to evaluate a code block, so don't make it so easy as `C-c C-c`.

     ```emacs-lisp
     (setq org-babel-no-eval-on-ctrl-c-ctrl-c t)